CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate: Experimental setup

 \paragraph{Backbone model} We train the backbone model using the full LibriSpeech~\cite{panayotov2015librispeech} training set (960 hours of \SI{16}{kHz} 16-bit audio).
-Model parameters include: $R_\mathrm{E}=200$ (resulting in a code frequency of \SI{80}{Hz}); feature dimension $d_\mathrm{h}=1024$ for $\mathbf{h}$; FSQ codebook size of 18225 with projected dimension $d_\mathrm{Q}=8$.
+Model parameters include: token frequency of \SI{80}{Hz}; feature dimension $d_\mathrm{h}=1024$ for $\mathbf{h}$; VQ codebook size of 8192 and FSQ codebook size of 18225 with projected dimension 8.
 All models are trained on 2 NVIDIA A800 GPUs.
-To better adapt to subsequent Melt-and-Cool training, the backbone model is trained using full speech utterances with dynamic batch sizes, unlike many previous works~\cite{wu2024ts3codec, kumar2024high} that crop to fixed lengths.
 We use AdamW~\cite{loshchilov2017adamw} optimizer with moving average coefficients $\beta_1=0.8$ and $\beta_2=0.9$, and a linearly decaying learning rate from $10^{-4}$ to $10^{-5}$ with 1000 warm-up steps.
-The backbone model converges in approximately 8 epochs.
-The training code is adopted from the official implementation of BigCodec~\cite{xin2024bigcodec}.\footnote{ \texttt{https://github.com/Aria-K-Alethia/BigCodec}}
+The backbone model is trained for 1.2M steps.
+The training code is adopted from the official implementation of BigCodec\footnote{ {https://github.com/Aria-K-Alethia/BigCodec}}~\cite{xin2024bigcodec}.

 \paragraph{Integrating \ourmethod} The main experiment of this paper is to downsample the \SI{80}{Hz} backbone codec to \SI{40}{Hz}.
-In the Melt stage, the downsample scheme generally follows a schedule where the downsampling rate gradually increases during training, with specific sampling algorithms and parameters detailed in \cref{appsec:melt-scheduler}.
-The Melt stage still uses the same complete utterances and learning rate configuration as the backbone training stage.
-In the Cool stage, we first compute the optimal downsampling scheme for each training utterance using the DP-based downsample scheduler with $R_\mathrm{S}=2, U=4$.
-During this stage, the encoder parameters are frozen, and we employ a learning rate decay from $4\times 10^{-5}$ to $10^{-5}$.
-Other settings remain the same as previous stages.
-Each of the two stages is trained for 2 epochs.
+The Melt stage still uses the same learning rate configuration as the backbone.
+In the Cool stage, downsampling schemes are computed using the DP-based downsample scheduler with $R_\mathrm{S}=2, U=4$.
+The learning rate decays from $4\times 10^{-5}$ to $10^{-5}$.
+Other settings remain the same as in previous stages.
+Each stages is trained for $\approx$100k steps.